Orya-s/My-NBA/README.md

 My NBA is a full stack project that displays NBA players cards, based on team name and year.
 In addition, the user can create a 'dream team' by choosing his favorite players from various teams.
 The user can edit the dream team and diaplay it on the screen.

-The server uses a couple of API to gather the information about the players.
+The server uses a couple of APIs to gather the information about the players.

 This project includes MVC architecture, OOP, Handlebars and Grid design.